MysteryPancake/Houdini-VBD/README.md

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.

+Also included for fun, I injected it into the Vellum solver so you can solve both XPBD and VBD at the same time!

 Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD) and some bits from [AVBD](https://graphics.cs.utah.edu/research/projects/avbd/).

 | [Download the HIP file!](../../releases/latest) |